Confirmation Bias in Social Networks: Theoretical results

 \end{definition}

-Another particular case of interest is the one in which the agent is impartial.
-In this case, it can be shown that bias is not overcome.
+Another interesting case stemming from Proposition~\ref{prop:singleagent} is the one in which bias cannot be overcome even when an agent is impartial.

-\begin{corollary}[bias from impartiality] If an individual is impartial, then his limiting opinion is $(1-\mu) \, \theta + \mu \, \frac{1}{2}$ almost surely, regardless his initial prior and the sequence of observed signals. \end{corollary}
+\begin{corollary}[bias from impartiality] If an individual is impartial, then his limiting opinion is $(1-\mu) \, \theta + \mu \, \frac{1}{2}$ almost surely, regardless of his initial prior and the sequence of observed signals. \end{corollary}

-The reason why impartiality does not overcome bias is because it forces individuals to set a disproportionate probability mass in the center of the spectrum $(0,1)$.
-Thus, impartiality make agents excessively centrists instead making them neutral towards the possible states.
-This is a direct consequence of the Beta-Bernoulli conjugate family employed here that would not take place in the case of a binary state space $\Theta = \{0,1\}$.
+Impartiality does not overcome bias because it forces agents to set a disproportionate probability mass in the center of the spectrum $(0,1)$.
+Hence, impartiality makes agents excessively centrist instead of making them neutral toward possible states.
+This is a direct consequence of the Beta-Bernoulli conjugate family employed here that would not occur in a binary state space (i.e., $\Theta = \{0,1\}$).

-Moreover, under impartiality, for any mass of ambiguity $\mu > 0$, if the true state is located in the left side of the 0-1 spectrum ($\theta <\frac{1}{2}$), then consensus has a positive bias and lies in $\left(\theta, \frac{1}{2}\right)$.
-Conversely, if $\theta > \frac{1}{2}$, then consensus has a negative bias and lies in $\left(\frac{1}{2},\theta\right)$.
-The only instance when the individual learn the state is when $\theta=\frac{1}{2}$, a zero mass event if $\theta$ were drawn randomly from the interval $[0,1]$.
-The results presented so far both extend the intuition and contrast with Propositions 4 and 5 (i) in \cite{Rabin1999} and with Propositions 2 and 3 in \cite{fhj2018}.
-It extends the intuition to the case in which the state is continuously distributed over the interval 0-1, and contrasts because impartiality no longer can help an individual to overcome bias, as per the result above.
+Moreover, under impartiality, for any mass of ambiguity $\mu > 0$, if true state is located in the left side of the 0-1 spectrum ($\theta <\frac{1}{2}$), then opinion has a positive bias and lies in $\left(\theta, \frac{1}{2}\right)$.
+Conversely, if $\theta > \frac{1}{2}$, then opinion has a negative bias and lies in $\left(\frac{1}{2},\theta\right)$.
+The only instance when an individual learns the state is when $\theta=\frac{1}{2}$, a zero mass event if $\theta$ was drawn randomly from the interval $[0,1]$.
+The results presented so far both extend the intuition and contrast with Propositions 4 and 5 in \cite{Rabin1999} and with Propositions 2 and 3 in \cite{fhj2018}.
+This extends the intuition to the case in which the state is continuously distributed over the interval 0-1 and contrasts because impartiality can no longer help an individual overcome bias, as per the result above.

-Finally, at the other extreme, one could ask under what conditions an individual would reach an extreme opinion, i.e. either opinion 0 (extreme left) or opinion 1 (extreme right).
-The next result shows that those cases can only be sustained under two extreme conditions: (i) the fraction of ambiguous signals to be maximal ($\mu=1$) and, (ii) individual to be biased ($\gamma_{i} =1$).
+Finally, at the other extreme, one could ask under what conditions an individual would reach an extreme opinion (i.e., either opinion 0 (extreme left) or opinion 1 (extreme right)).
+The next result shows that those cases can only be sustained under two extreme conditions: (i) the fraction of ambiguous signals is maximal ($\mu=1$) and, (ii) individual is biased ($\gamma_{i} =1$).